Danverr/CRDT-Array/README.md

 ### Array creation

-Array creation consists of building a balanced Trie via BFS for allocating Nodes and DFS for setting values.
+Array creation consists of building a balanced Trie via BFS through possible IDs in lexicographic order with QuickSort.

 _Complexity: O(N*log(N))_

 ## Tradeoffs

 **Trie is not rebalancing**.
 As you can see, insert time is very dependent on the trie depth, but the problem is that we can't rebalance it on a go, because in this case we need to change elements IDs.
-Trie restructure can be done only when all clients are online and can download the latest balanced array version without deleted Nodes simultaneously.
+Trie restructure can be done only when all clients are online and can download the balanced version simultaneously.
 But the good news is that on a large amounts of data it will grow slowly, especially if there can be up to 94 children for each Node.
 It gives us starting tree depth around log_94(N), which is only 4 for 1e7 elements!